GCSE Maths montage

 And on questions that use any of the words “prove”, “show” or “verify”, remember to always finish off with a statement echoing what the question said, or you might miss out on the last mark.

-The AQA papers include some multiple choice questions.
+Sometimes – especially on AQA past papers – you’ll encounter a multiple-choice question.
 If you don’t know how to answer one of those then don’t leave it blank; just circle/tick whichever answer you think looks like the best bet.
 At least that way you have a 1 in 4 chance of getting the mark!

 And it’s likely that there will be one question (though perhaps not on every paper) where there’s a mark just for putting the right units in the answer space, even if you don’t do the rest of the question!